moengage/cloud_alarms_checker/docs/REVIEWING.md

-If you have not, please review `MoEngage Cloud Alarms Checker`'s [Code of Conduct](./Code_Of_Conduct.md) to ensure reviews are welcoming, open, and respectful.
+If you have not, please review `Cloud Alarms Checker`'s [Code of Conduct](./CODE_OF_CONDUCT.md) to ensure reviews are welcoming, open, and respectful.